Bobbakov/orderGenerator/README.md

 Now you can start adding your agents:

-For now, you can pick any of the following strategies (see Agent section for details strategies):
+For now, you can pick any of the following strategies (see Agent section for more details):
-- 0: randomUniform
+- randomUniform
-- 1: randomNormal
+- randomNormal
-- 2: randomLogNormal
+- randomLogNormal
-- 3: marketMaker
+- marketMaker
-- 4: simpleArbitrage
+- simpleArbitrage

 Each strategy has parameters you can customize.

-In time you will be able to make your own strategies, using simple supporting functions (you can already by changing the code, of course).
+In time you will be able to make your own strategies, using simple supporting functions.
+You can already do so by changing the code, of course.

 Now: create some agents
 ```
-agent1 = agent(2) # the 2 refers to strategy 2 ("randomLogNormal")
+agent1 = agent("randomLogNormal") # initialize agent1 with strategy "randomLogNormal"
-agent2 = agent(3) # a marketMaker
+agent2 = agent("randomLogNormal", buy_probability = 0.6) # initialize agent with strategy "randomLogNormal" that buys with probability 0.6 (and sells with probability 0.4).
+This causes an upwards tendency in the price.
+agent3 = agent("bestBidOffer") # initialize agent2 with strategy "bestBidOffer" (= market maker)
-agent3 = agent(3, position_limit = 100) # a marketMaker with position limit
+agent4 = agent("bestBidOffer", position_limit = 100) # a market maker with position limit = 100

-a.addAgents([agent1, agent2, agent3])
+a.addAgents([agent1, agent2, agent3, agent4])
 ```

-You could add many hundreds of agents (although it will slow down the generator):
+You could add many hundreds of agents (although it might slow down the generator):

 ![manyAgents](pictures/manyAgents.png)